Home Roundup Weed Killer

 Monsanto engineered its Roundup Ready crops, which can resist Roundup, in 1996.
 Using Roundup Ready crops allows farmers to spray fields without fear of crop loss.
 The innovation revolutionized agriculture and immediately led to a boom in Roundup use.

-In 2022, the EPA reaffirmed its claim that there are “no risks of concern to human health from current uses of glyphosate” when used correctly.
+In 2022, the EPA reaffirmed its claim that there are “no risks of concern to human health from current uses of glyphosate” when used in accordance with its current registration label.
 However, independent studies suggest a link to non-Hodgkin lymphoma with long-term exposure.
 Bayer disputes these claims, citing over 800 studies affirming Roundup’s safety.

 In opposition to the EPA’s claims, the World Health Organization’s International Agency for Research on Cancer (IARC) classified glyphosate as “probably carcinogenic to humans” in 2015 based on evidence of DNA damage and tumor formation in animal studies.
-The study conducted by the IARC aimed to recognize potential causes of cancer, but it failed to account for the likelihood of exposure to doses that may be encountered in the environment, according to researchers at Penn State University.
+The study conducted by the IARC aimed to recognize potential causes of cancer, but it failed to account for the likelihood of exposure to doses of other carcinogens that may be encountered in the environment (like red meat, late-night work shifts and indoor emissions from burning wood), according to researchers at Penn State University.

 A further study by the University of Washington published in Mutation Research found a 41% higher risk of non-Hodgkin lymphoma with heavy glyphosate exposure.